 TRACE™ is a microdot marking and database system for protecting personal/business assets that are prone to theft.

-The TRACE™ marker –whether the pen or spray-can applicator –allows assets to be near-invisibly marked.
+The TRACE™ marker –whether the pen or spray-can applicator –allows assets to be near-invisibly marked.

-TRACE™-marked assets can then be easily registered in a secure centralized database accessible only to the asset owner and law enforcement professionals.
+TRACE™-marked assets can then be easily registered in a secure centralized database accessible only to the asset owner and law enforcement professionals.

 To order a Trace Identified marking pen, please visit their website at www.traceidentified.com.